OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Devices/Omega2P.md

 ## The Operating system

-[//]: # (Linux operating system: LEDE blah blah)
 The Omega2+ runs the Linux Embedded Development Environment (LEDE) operating system, a distribution based on OpenWRT.
 This distribution gives the Omega2+ access to the OPKG functionality, allowing you to download packages to enhance your experience.

 ## The Omega LED

-[//]: # ( Info on the Omega LED, state that it uses GPIO44, link to Omega LED article)

 The Omega LED is a great tool for communicating information with a user.
 It notifies you when your Omega is off, booting, and on.

-The Omega LED uses GPIO44, and can be modified to do a number of cool applications.
+The Omega LED uses GPIO44, and can be programmed to do a number of cool things.
 You can learn more about the LED in [the article on how to use the Omega's LED](../../Doing-Stuff/The-Omega-LED)

 ## Reset GPIO

-[//]: # ( mention the reset gpio (GPIO38) and the reboot and factory restore functionality when connected to a dock,) GPIO38 is the reset gpio.
-When plugged into a dock (e.g. expansion dock), this gpio gives various functionality to the reset button found on docks.
+The Omega's can be reset using GPIO38.
+When plugged into a Dock (e.g. Expansion Dock), this GPIO gives various functionality to the reset button found on docks.
 For example, a quick button press triggers the reboot command, whereas holding the button for longer than 7 seconds will trigger a factory reset command.

 [//]: # ( leave this out for now)
 [//]: # ( ## MicroSD Card Slot)